**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 2. Which platform is best for beginners?

-YouTube and Facebook are beginner-friendly due to their reliable analytics and focusing on options.
+YouTube and Facebook are beginner-friendly due to their reliable analytics and targeting options.

 3. Can small businesses afford video ads?